Shyamdhudiya/Flight-price-prediction/README.md

 - `README.md` file: Provides an overview of the project.

 **🚀Getting Started:**
 To run the code, Python 3 and Jupyter Notebook are required.
-The dataset can be downloaded from [<a href="data/Data_Train.xlsx">source</a>] or the GitHub repository.

 🌄 Clone this repository: git clone https://github.com/Shyamdhudiya/Flight-price-prediction

 **Data Cleaning and EDA:**